kozeee/PBApp/README.md

+# Oct 2023
+This project will no longer be updated - if you have any questions about the project feel free to reach out.

 # Paddle Billing Demo
-Demo includes the ability to create customers, subscribers, and businesses Subscription creation through checkout, and cancellation through management API (update to be implemented later) Syncs data with Paddle before changing db records - Strictly enforces parity with Paddle (assumes paddle data is always most up-to-date)
+Demo includes the ability to create customers, subscribers, and businesses Subscription creation through checkout, and cancellation through management API Allows users to view subscription data and update plans (including line-item changes) Syncs data with Paddle before changing db records - Strictly enforces parity with Paddle (assumes paddle data is always most up-to-date)

 ## Env
 .env file is expected in the root PBApp Directory